nshobayo/okta-SpringSAML/README.md

 1. Follow the directions under the "Configuring Spring Security SAML to work with Okta" at : http://developer.okta.com/docs/guides/spring_security_saml.html#configuring-spring-security-SAML-to-work-with-okta

-	- The securityContext.xml file can be found at /webapp/securityContext.xml
+	- The `securityContext.xml` file can be found at `/Library/Tomcat/webapp/securityContext.xml`

 #Testing